 Also, DIY waxing your bikini area two days before or after your period can be more painful than other times because your skin is more sensitive due to your hormones (thanks, Mother Nature).

-Waxing by a professional
+Home Waxing Tips by a professional

 Waxing is a technical process; if you do not know how to wax, then you might cause some severe problems for your skin.
 Improper waxing can lead to heat burns, skin peeling, rashes, and improper hair growth.
-To avoid all this, waxing should be done by professionals who have proper knowledge and experience to carry out the service.
+To avoid all this, waxing should be done by professionals who have the proper knowledge and experience to carry out the service.
 At Yes Madam, all the experts are given proper training before they begin providing services to the clients to maintain the service’s quality standards and provide our clients with the best possible experience.

 The experts of Yes Madam know everything about the waxing procedure and carry it out with utmost care and caution.
 From pre-waxing preparations to post-waxing care, our experts take care of everything!
-Not just that, the hair removal technique practiced by them is such that it’s less painful, especially in the case of RICA waxing, which is why we call it low-pain waxing.
+Not just that, the hair removal technique practised by them is such that it’s less painful, especially in the case of RICA waxing, which is why we call it low-pain waxing.

 Why go through all the trouble of waxing by yourself when you can get an expert to do it for you at your home and at an affordable price?
-Book a waxing appointment with Yes Madam, and you wouldn’t have to worry about a thing; the whole hair removal process would be carried with all hygiene and precautions, and in the end, you’ll be left with smooth and hair-free skin.
+Book a waxing appointment with Yes Madam, and you wouldn’t have to worry about a thing; the whole hair removal process would be carried out with all hygiene and precautions, and in the end, you’ll be left with smooth and hair-free skin.